Arizona Cardinals vs. San Francisco 49ers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - San Francisco's games this year have gone over the total in four out of nine opportunities (44.4%).

-- San Francisco is 2-5 against the spread and 2-3 overall when the team records more than 17.3 points.
+- San Francisco is 2-5 against the spread and 2-3 overall when the team puts up more than 17.3 points.

-- The 49ers have turned the ball over 10 times, three fewer times than the Cardinals have forced turnovers (13).
+- This season the 49ers have 10 turnovers, three fewer than the Cardinals have takeaways (13).

 Home and road insights